-Littoral Rainforest Endangered Ecological Community
+3.6.1 Littoral Rainforest Endangered Ecological Community

-Littoral rainforest in the NSW North Coast, Sydney Basin and South East Corner Bioregions endangered Ecological Community (EEC) is generally a closed forest, the structure and composition of which is strongly influenced by proximity to the ocean.
-The plant species in this ecological community contain some rainforest species with evergreen mesic or coriaceous leaves, however the site does not contain enough species to be considered Littoral Rainforest.
-Planted Littoral Rainforest is likely to occur in the nearby Bower Street Gully Reserve, approximately 500m away.
+Littoral Rainforest in the NSW North Coast, Sydney Basin and Southeast Corner Bioregions endangered Ecological Community (EEC) is generally a closed forest.
+It's structure and composition of is strongly influenced by proximity to the ocean.
+The plant species in this ecological community contain some rainforest species with evergreen mesic or coriaceous leaves.
+The site does not contain enough species to be considered Littoral Rainforest however the land adjacent to the east does meet the definition of Littoral Rainforest even though it was planted in the 1980s by a community group.